ceph/ceph/README.md

 	git clone https://github.com/ceph/ceph.git

-When the ceph/ceph repository has been cloned to your system, run the following command to check out the git submodules associated with the ceph/ceph
+When the `ceph/ceph` repository has been cloned to your system, run the following commands to move into the cloned `ceph/ceph` repository and to check out the git submodules associated with it:

-repository:
+    cd ceph
 	git submodule update --init --recursive